atandy/civi-exercise-product-manager/README.md

 ## Exercise Summary

 ### Scenario
 Assume that you have just joined a company that has a new mobile app that has 100 beta testers.
-The mobile app is simple: it is a free app for tracking real estate prices and available properties for sale throughout Latin America.
+The mobile app is simple: it is a free app for tracking real estate prices and available properties that are for sale throughout all of Latin America.

 The 100 beta testers are all friends and family, and so far they’ve provided you with good feedback on the app; they “really like it”!